tinoviena/qua/README.md

 _these are the APIs called by this service_

 ## Messages sent
-_these messages are sent by thus service to the these topics_
+_these messages are sent by this service to the these topics_